 Cafe Levinsky is a magical place in the Florentin neighbourhood known for their gazoz.
 Gazoz is soda water infused with fermented fruits, fresh herbs, and flowers.
 We were lucky to grab a spot in the vintage truck outside!

-Top Restaurants in Tel Aviv:
+Top Restaurants in Tel Aviv

 Best for contemporary Israeli cuisine: Ha'achim

-Ha'achim is run by two brothers and has a cool ambiance with its own music playlist.
+Ha'achim is run by two brothers and has a cool ambience with its own music playlist.
 The menu is designed for sharing so you can try a variety of dishes.
 The ribeye steak cooked on a charcoal grill was a highlight!

 Restaurant with all the hype: Port Sa'id